← Back to blogPermissive hypercapnia ICU guide

 Does permissive hypercapnia mean you ignore the ABG?

 No. ABGs are still critical.
 The difference is that clinicians interpret PaCO₂ and pH in the context of lung protection rather than trying to normalize CO₂ at any cost.
+Use the ABG Analyzer and our ABG Interpretation guide to follow the acid-base side of the strategy.

 What page should I read next?